yoloseem/vict-lang/README.markdown

 Binding
 ----

-In Vict, there is no way to only assigning, but it exists with binding.
+In Vict, there is no way to only assigning.
 You can bind literals or method with keyword `is` like following code:
     ten is 10
     fruits is ["Apple", "Banana", "Graph"]